 (Almost) Seeing Old Man of Storr

-Top of our list was seeing Old Man of Storr.
-I had read it was a short hike, but failed to realize it was almost all uphill.
+Top of our list of things to do in the Isle of Skye was seeing Old Man of Storr.
+I had read it was a walk, but failed to realize it was almost all uphill.
 Oh well, up we go!
 Even though it was cold and windy, the pups had no complaints (other than having to stay on their leads) and loved the exercise!

-Not wanting to unload everyone right after getting back in the car, we took turns at this quick viewpoint for these falls.
+Not wanting to unload everyone right after getting back in the car, we took turns at the quick viewpoint for Kilt Rock and Mealt Falls.
 Buddy went first and went about five minutes in the wrong direction.
-Then he turned back just in time to see a tour bus unload with cameras aimed at the waterfall.
+Then he turned back just in time to see a tour bus unload with cameras aimed at the Mealt Falls.
 Classic oblivious husband move, amiright?

-While busy, this was worth the stop.
-However, we definitely liked the solitude we found driving the rest of the northern peninsula loop, away from the more common must-see places.
+While busy, Kilt Rock and Mealt Falls was worth the stop.
+However, we definitely liked the solitude we found driving the rest of the northern peninsula loop in the Isle of Skye, away from the more common must-see places.
 It was just us and a bunch of sheep the boys begged to chase.

 Part of me struggles to even post photos of this gem of a place.
 They just don’t do it justice.
 There is this peaceful presence there that makes you believe anything is possible.
 The fact that places like this still exist – where time stands still and you are enveloped by nature – it makes me hopeful and filled to the brim with joy.